audeering/auglib/docs/usage.rst

 ~~~~~~~~~~~~~~~~

 In this section we will show how a :class:`auglib.Transform`
-object can be applied to a database in `Unified Format`_.
+object can be applied to a audformat_ database.
 Therefore, we pass it to an instance of :class:`auglib.Augment`.

 .. jupyter-execute::